angelomilan/ethereum-guides/GPU-cloud_mining.md

 * Click on “Create new key pair”:
 * Type a name for the access key
 * A **_.pem_** file will be automatically downloaded to your local machine, this is your private key.
-* Backup this file since you will need this for remote access to your virtual machine on the AWS cloud
+* Backup this file (for example, storing it in a USB pendrive) since you will need this for remote access to your virtual machine on the AWS cloud
 * Then click “Launch Instances”
 * All right, now on “View instances”